The Science-Backed Sleep Protocol: What Huberman, Attia & Hyman Actually Do

 What the doctors say

-Huberman is emphatic about this.
-Morning sunlight triggers a cortisol pulse that sets your circadian clock, telling your body when to feel alert and—crucially—when to feel sleepy 14-16 hours later.
-He discusses the impact of light on productivity, noting that bright light in the first 0-9 hours after waking increases alertness.
+Morning sunlight is the single most powerful free intervention for sleep quality because it triggers a cortisol pulse that sets your circadian clock and programs sleepiness 14-16 hours later.
+Huberman is emphatic about this, discussing the impact of light on productivity and noting that bright light in the first 0-9 hours after waking increases alertness.
+We break down the full protocol in our morning light exposure guide.

 Hyman discusses the role of sunlight in biohacking, calling it "mimicking nature for health."
 He notes that optimizing your sleep environment includes managing light exposure throughout the day.